DarcyMilne/digital-writing-folio/exercises.md

 ### Taroko Gorge(s) [*Taroko Garry*](https://nickm.com/taroko_gorge/taroko_gary/)

 ### What aspects of the remix are the same?
+They are at the same ( or very similar pace).
+Whilst some of the remixes I have seen go much faster, or much slower, *Tarako Garry* goes at a the same calming, readable pace as *Tarako Gorge*.

 ### What aspects are different?
 The stanzas are different.
 Whilst *Tarako Gorge* has stanzas of 1, 2, 3 and 4 lines, Leonardo Flores's is made up of stanzas of 1, 3 and 4 lines.
+Many more words as well.

+*Tarako Garry* also features a picture depicting the area in which the poem is set.
+Whilst Tarako Gorge, for those like me who did not know of its existance before experiencing the poem, is left entirely up to the algorithm to generate its depictions.

 ### Is the remix successful?
 Why?
 Why not?

+I believe it is successful.
+Although it is very similar, it is visually more appealing than *Tarako Gorge* and the adition of a picture gives the reader a basis for the poem.
+It is not too fast or slow like some of the other remixes, and is a soothing work similar to its predecessor.